jahagi/sravya/README.md

 About me :

 👋 Hello there!
-I'm Yashvi Malviya, a passionate Data-driven Analyst.
+I'm Sravya Jahagirdar, a passionate Data-driven Analyst.
 Welcome to my corner of GitHub!

 Who Am I?